logaritex/data-generator-docs/docs/data-generator/usage.md

 ```

 !!! note
-    Mind that those generators can be run concurrently in parallel!
+    The `user` and `click` generators can safely be run concurrently in parallel threads!

 The user output would look something like this: